bdaiinstitute/bosdyn_msgs/README.md

 If you want to build the package for ARM64 architecture in non ARM64 host system you can do so through a docker container.

-1. In order to create docker images on the development environment for a different architecture, first run the following commands:
+1. To create docker images on the development environment for a different architecture, first run the following commands:

     ```
     sudo apt-get install qemu binfmt-support qemu-user-static
     sudo docker run --rm --privileged multiarch/qemu-user-static --reset -p yes
     ```

-2. Build the docker image with with ARM64 target running Ubuntu 22.04 and ROS Humble.
+2. Build the docker image with ARM64 target running Ubuntu 22.04 and ROS Humble.

     ```
     docker build -t bosdyn_msgs --platform linux/arm64/v8 -f Dockerfile .